-We note that your then solicitors issued legal proceedings on your behalf in the under Record No. These legal proceedings were discontinued as against the State Defendants in the However, in the However, in the solicitors initiated a Motion seeking to set aside your Notice of Discontinuance.
-That matter was determined by the solicitors in the High Court in the High Court in this judgment the Judge declined to set aside the Notice of Discontinuance.
-Your solicitors have appealed the set aside the Notice of Discontinuance.
+We note that your then solicitors issued legal proceedings on your behalf in the under Record No. These legal proceedings were discontinued as against the State Defendants in However, in However, in your solicitors initiated a Motion seeking to set aside your Notice of Discontinuance.
+That matter was determined by the in the High Court in this judgment the Judge declined to set aside the Notice of Discontinuance.
+Your solicitors have appealed to set aside the Notice of Discontinuance.
 Your solicitors have appealed the set aside the Notice of Discontinuance.
 Your solicitors have appealed the set aside the Notice of Discontinuance.